 Categories : Canada, Flowers, Food, Honeybees, Photography

-Nearly three years ago, I published a short rant – a blackberry season rant, no less – on the first incarnation of The Good Villager, my responsible living and travel blog (then known as Something to Chew On).
+Nearly three years ago, I published a short rant – a blackberry season rant, no less – on the first incarnation of The Good Villager, my responsible living and travel blog (no longer running).
 The Good Villager was born in Nanaimo, British Columbia, and having travelled through Canada, the US and China, we are now back in Nanaimo, BC to celebrate our third birthday.
 I think it’s worth talking about blackberries again, and as this post does and will live on Bees Alive! for all eternity, let’s throw (or gently place) a few bees into the mix.

 Come mid- to late August, Nanaimo is absolutely covered in blackberries.
 You can almost walk anywhere and have breakfast or a snack along the way.
 I’m exaggerating, but only slightly.
 But seriously, we couldn’t walk and snack without the bees.
 Honey bees are currently busy making that special period of time a reality.